 “I don’t encounter that objection because I don’t pitch jobs to strangers,” admitted Carmen Hudson, principal consultant with Recruiting Toolbox.
 She thoroughly researches a prospect’s background and invites them to participate in a career discussion before deciding if (and when) it’s appropriate to present a specific opportunity.

-As Bruno noted, most tech pros are open to changing jobs—they just don’t want to be subjected to the hard sell.
+As experts noted, most pros are open to changing jobs such as looking into Class A CDL Driving Jobs—they just don’t want to be subjected to the hard sell.
 So if you pitch an inappropriate position at an inconvenient time, they are going to hang up on you.
 Instead of inviting “no” right out of the gate, schedule a convenient time to talk.

 “You can’t have a quality conversation with someone about their frustrations or unmet career goals when their boss or co-workers are sitting within earshot in the next cubicle,” Bruno said.
 “Recruiting isn’t a nine-to-five job, you need to call tech pros after business hours when they can talk freely.”

 “I’m not looking to change jobs right now, I’m happy.”

 In the sales world, this is called indifference.
 It’s when a prospect sees no need to change the status quo.
 To counter indifference, reframe the objection by asking questions to gain a tech pro’s interest and get them thinking about the future.
 Here’s a game-changing example from Hudson:

 “When was the last time you sat down and seriously thought about the next step in your career?”